meij03/BitcoinPricePredictor/data/Datasets.md

 The datasets used in this project is called ["Bitcoin Historical Data"](https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data) sourced from Kaggle.
 Which has a total of 4 million entries spaning from 2012 to 2021 and 7 features that is OHLC (Open, High, Low, Close), volume in BTC, and weighted bitcoin price.

+Note: **You will need to install the file from the kaggle separately!** The file is too massive to store on github.

+---

 Another dataset we used is ["Fear and Greed Index"](https://alternative.me/crypto/fear-and-greed-index/) from Alternative that measures sentiment anaylsis for bitcoin.
 The index tracks how much these individual indicators deviate from past averages and diverges and calculates a score from 0 to 100 with 100 representing maximum greediness and 0 signaling maximum fear.
 The dataset has 1151 rows and 3 features.

 ## Within this folder we have 2 datasets.